Olivia Moultrie: Portland Thorns

 In June 2021, the league informed all member teams of a discovery process for Moultrie, ultimately awarding the rights to OL Reign, who subsequently traded her to the Thorns for a third-round draft pick.
 On June 30, 2021, Moultrie signed a three-year contract with the Thorns, becoming the youngest player to sign a contract with an NWSL team.

 Moultrie made her professional debut on July 3, 2021, coming on as an 83rd-minute substitute in a 2–0 win against Racing Louisville.
 She made her first start and recorded her first assist on August 7 against Washington Spirit.

-On August 19, 2021, Moultrie scored her first professional goal, a 57th-minute direct free kick against Houston Dash, in the semifinal of the International Champions Cup.
+On August 19, Moultrie scored her first professional goal, a 57th-minute direct free kick against Houston Dash, in the semifinal of the International Champions Cup.

-On June 12, 2022 Moultrie scored her first NWSL league goal becoming the youngest player to do so.

-On October 29, 2022 Moultrie came on as a substitute in the 2022 NWSL Championship game.
+On June 12, 2022, Moultrie scored her first NWSL league goal, becoming the youngest player to do so.
+On October 29, 2022, Moultrie came on as a substitute in the 2022 NWSL Championship game.
 The Thorns won the match earning Moultrie her first NWSL Championship.

+On February 13, 2024, it was announced that Moultrie agreed to a three-year contract extension with the Thorns, lasting through the 2026 season.

+On October 4, 2025, she became the youngest player in Thorns' history to score twice in a single match, recording a brace in a 2-1 comeback win over Bay FC.
+She played in all 26 games that season and led the team in scoring with 8 goals, 2 of them on direct free kicks.
+On September 15, two days before her 20th birthday, she set the NWSL record for most goals (14) scored by a teenager, surpassing Jaedyn Shaw.
+On November 2, 2025, she was awarded the Supporters' Player of the Year award by the independent fan group Rose City Riveters.

 International career

 On February 15, 2022, Moultrie was included in the U.S. under-20 squad for the 2022 CONCACAF Women's U-20 Championship.

+In October 2023, Moultrie was included in the US senior squad for the first time at the age of 18, for a double headed friendly fixture against Colombia.
+She earned her first cap on December 2, 2023, against China PR.
+She earned her first start and recorded her first two goals on February 20, 2024, against the Dominican Republic in a group stage match of the 2024 CONCACAF W Gold Cup becoming the third US women's soccer player to score two or more goals in a game at age 18 or younger after Mia Hamm and Cindy Parlow Cone.
+She also earned Player of the Match honors.

+On October 26, 2025, she scored her second brace, this time in a friendly against Portugal.